2i2i/whitepaper/Notes.md

 <br></br>
 ## distance
-For $\Delta$, we can choose any 2-dim distance measure, e.g. the Euclidean metric.
+For $\delta$, we can choose any 2-dim distance measure, e.g. the Euclidean metric.

 <br></br>
 ## practical chrony